Strategies for Strength: Nonprofit Resources to Survive Hostile Government Actions

 - Karl Mill of Mill Law Center

-- Amber Hamilton and Rychetta Watkins of the Memphis Music Initiative
+- Amber Hamilton, Rychetta Watkins, and Jen Prince of the Memphis Music Initiative

 This collection provides general guidance for educational purposes only and should not be construed as legal advice.